clasp423/data_vis_statistics_geosciences/README.md

-# Data Visualization & Statistics in the Geosciences 2020
+# Data Visualization & Statistics in the Geosciences 2021

 This repository contains the laboratory portion of a split upper level undergraduate / graduate class in Python on data visualization and statistics for geo &amp; space scientists.

-Labs were updated in April at the conclusion of the Winter 2020 term.
+Labs were updated in April at the conclusion of the Winter 2021 term as led by Alex Shane.

-The previous versions (2018, 2019) may be found on [github.com/abbyazari](https://github.com/abbyazari).
+The previous version 2020 may be found under tags, 2018 and 2019 may be found on [github.com/abbyazari](https://github.com/abbyazari).

 The labs uploaded are in Jupyter primarily and coded in Python 3.5+.
 However, most of the functions and methods should work in Python 2.7.